mj19981995/modelmapper/getting-started/index.md

 	  }
 	};

-ModelMapper supports a variety of approaches to mapping properties, allowing you to use any mix of methods and field references.
-With our mappings defined we can add them to our `ModelMapper` instance:
+Then with our mappings defined we can add them to our `ModelMapper` instance:

 {:.prettyprint .lang-java}
 	modelMapper.addMappings(orderMap);